Wastewater Projects

 N-8 construct a reclaimed water main connection, approximately 4,240 linear feet of 6-inch diameter along Watkins Road connecting McCrimmon Parkway with Chapel Hill Road.
 This new main will be between existing 16-inch, 12-inch and 6-inch diameter mains.

-Status Update, summer 2025: Scoping of the project is underway with design anticipated to start in fall 2025.
+Status update, winter 2026: Scoping of the project is underway with design anticipated to start in Spring 2026.

 Green Level Church Road Reclaimed Water Extension (SW1359)